download

 But have you made plans for next year?

-"We met only at the toilet".
+"We met only in the toilet".

-It seems that Schumacher and Hill, on Sunday in Aida, after the statements in the press conference have almost come to blows.
+It seems that Schumacher and Hill, on Sunday in Aida, after the statements in the press conference, have almost come to blows.
 The English driver says:

-Calm but firm the reply of Jean Todt:
+Calm but firm, the reply of Jean Todt:

 "If you have something to say about my work, why don’t you talk to me instead of the press?"